chuckyee/chuckyee.github.io/_posts/2017-08-28-cardiac-segmentation.md

 * Optimize for the ejection fraction, the final figure of merit, in a production system.
-* Memory-efficient dilated densenets: densely connected networks are notorious for requiring immense ammounts of memory.
+* Memory-efficient dilated densenets: densely connected networks are notorious for requiring immense amounts of memory.
 The raw TensorFlow is particularly egregious, limiting us to 8 layers with a batch size of 3 images on a 16GB GPU.
 Switching to the recently-proposed memory efficient implementation [[10](https://arxiv.org/abs/1707.06990)], would allow for deeper